-This integration of Manufacturing Quality Control and Quality Assurance with the application of the appropriate Process Excellence principles, provides the platform for optimised peak performance and sustainable Quality Compliance.
+This integration of Manufacturing Quality Control and Quality Assurance with the application of the appropriate Process Excellence principles provides the platform for optimized peak performance and sustainable Quality Compliance.

 Key to attaining this state of technological nirvana is the development of systems that are *fit for purpose* which promote greater reliability and efficiency.
 With proper process design in place, the application of Lean Process Excellence Principles can move technical production to the next level of performance by streamlining operations, error proofing mechanisms and practices to avoid deviations and by instilling a culture of continuous improvement within the organization.